Jaaz7/home-cooked-harmony/README.md

     <br>
     ‎5.
 Type `git clone` and then paste The URL copied in step 2.
     <br>
     ‎6.
 Set up a virtual environment navigating into your project with `cd path/to/project` and running the command `python3 -m venv venv`, replace the second `venv` with any name you want.
-Activate your virtual environment with `source venv/bin/activate` (on Linux OS).
+Activate your virtual environment with `source venv/bin/activate` (on Linux OS).</details>
     <br>
     ‎7.
 Install dependencies with `pip3 install -r requirements.txt`.
 Your local clone has been created.
   - ### Forking the Github Repository
-    <br><br>
     ‎1.
 Log in to GitHub and locate [GitHub Repository home-cooked-harmony](https://github.com/Jaaz7/home-cooked-harmony).
     <br><br>
     ‎2.
 At the top of the Repository, under the main navigation, Click "Fork" button.
 Your fork has been created.
 You can locate it in your repositories section.